Mediation

 Mediation procedure

 The mediation procedure must be fair, quick, objective, impartial and unbureaucratic.
-It is confidential.
+Exchanges with FINSOM are confidential and may not be shared with other persons, including an opposing party and the authorities (confidentiality).
 The appointed mediator attempts to conciliate the parties and can perform an independent material and/or legal assessment of the case, but does not issue a decision or propose a judgment.
 The outcome of the procedure depends on the willingness of the parties.
 FINSOM’s rules of procedure apply.